-- 9. Respondent understands and agrees that the charges and allegations in Accusation No. 800-2020-066000, if proven at a hearing, constitute cause for imposing discipline upon her Physician's and Surgeon's Certificate. - 10.
-Respondent does not contest that, at an administrative hearing, complainant could establish a prima facie case with respect to the charges and allegations in Accusation No. 800-2020-066000, a true and correct copy of which is attached hereto as Exhibit A, and that he has thereby subjected her Physician's and Surgeon's Certificate, No. A 67175 to disciplinary action. - 11.
-Respondent agrees that her Physician's and Surgeon's Certificate is subject to discipline and she agrees to be bound by the Board's probationary terms as set forth in the Disciplinary Order below.
+- 9. Respondent understands and agrees that the charges and allegations in Accusation No. 800-2020-072126, if proven at a hearing, constitute cause for imposing discipline upon his Physician's and Surgeon's Certificate. - 10.
+Respondent does not contest that, at an administrative hearing, complainant could establish a prima facie case with respect to the charges and allegations in Accusation No. 800-2020-072126, and that he has thereby subjected his Physician's and Surgeon's Certificate, No. A 128235 to disciplinary action. - 11.
+Respondent agrees that his Physician's and Surgeon's Certificate is subject to discipline and he agrees to be bound by the Board's probationary terms as set forth in the Disciplinary Order below.